 Top Chili Piper Alternatives in 2026

-- If you're a small sales or recruiting team priced out of Chili Piper's 15-seat, $15,000/year minimum, choose Calendly.
+Suggest a change- If you just need round-robin distribution and Salesforce or HubSpot sync at the lowest seat count, choose Calendly.
 Teams costs $16 a seat a month annually and already includes round-robin distribution, lead routing, and Salesforce and HubSpot sync with no seat minimum.

-- If you want Chili Piper's routing logic but refuse to talk to sales just to see a price, choose Cal.com.
+- If you need SSO, SCIM, or compliance certs like SOC 2 and HIPAA without an enterprise contract, choose Cal.com.
 Cal.com publishes real per-seat prices all the way up through Organizations, including SSO, SCIM, and compliance certifications, without a quote-only wall until Enterprise.

-- If your reps just need a nicer scheduling link for external meetings and never touch lead routing, choose SavvyCal. its calendar-overlay booking page plus round-robin and collective team scheduling cover simple team booking for $10 to $17 a seat a month with no CRM routing required.
+- If your reps just need a nicer scheduling link for external meetings and never touch lead routing, choose SavvyCal. its calendar-overlay booking page plus round-robin and collective team scheduling cover simple team booking for $10 to $17 a seat a month, though it still has no web-form lead qualification or CRM routing.

 - If your process depends on inbound web-form qualification, territory-based routing, and SDR-to-AE handoff tied into Salesforce, choose stay on Chili Piper. none of the alternatives qualify and route inbound leads by territory or account ownership out of the box, you'd have to rebuild that logic yourself.